-Managing a successful live global sporting event can get complicated.
+Managing and streaming live sports event can get complicated.
 Weather and other variables can delay eagerly anticipated matchups.
 Millions of regional viewers simultaneously tuning in to the match of the day can cause traffic spikes that have to scale instantly.
 A best-in-class streaming service will be able to meet these and other increasing demands with a combination of 1-to-1 session management, scalability, individualized experiences, targeted advertising and operational excellence.
 Customers and viewers expect a flawless, high-quality stream, and it’s our job to deliver it.

 The Secret Sauce: Scalability and Session Management